S/MIME Certificate Requests

 S/MIME certificate requests with CAA records verification

-The following steps describe how to create an S/MIME certificate request with the Mailbox validation type.
+The following steps describe how to create an S/MIME certificate request when Mailbox Validation is selected in the certification profile.

 0Expand Requests > Certificate Requests from the Admin portal to navigate to the Certificate Requests listing screen.